deatrich/linux-home-server/overview.md

 are also very small.
 As such they make excellent 24x7 home servers.
 This guide steps you through the process of creating such a server.

-This guide has been tested on a Raspberry Pi 400, which is very similar to a Raspberry Pi 4b.
-The main difference it that the RP 400 board is embedded in a small keyboard.
+This guide was originally tested on a Raspberry Pi 400, and then later on a Raspberry Pi 4b.
+The main difference it that the Pi 400 board is embedded in a small keyboard.

-I also have another SBC, an [ODROID][odroid] still running Ubuntu LTS 16.04, and I will document it as well as I update it.
+I also have another SBC, an [ODROID][odroid] still running Ubuntu LTS 16.04, and I will document it as well when I update it.
 I am not sure yet whether I will document it here, or as another mini-document.
 For now I am focusing on the Raspberry Pi.

 One of my goals is to promote using the command-line to do most of the work.
-If you are interested in expanding your horizons and understanding more about the command-line, then this guide is for you.
+If you are interested in expanding your horizons and understanding more about the power of the command-line, then this guide is for you.
 There is also a lot of detail in this guide; this is my personal preference.
 I grow tired of the current trend to provide internet-searched answers in a few phrases to fit on the screen of a mobile phone.

 Take a look at the table of contents at the top of the document.
 Some users will only be interested in creating a 24x7 local file-sharing (Samba) service at home -- in that case you do not need to read beyond the section on 'Backups'.

+Subsequent chapters are more complex, so an interest in the command-line is really needed.
 Of course, people familiar with Linux and the command-line will skip some sections of this guide.

 [odroid]: https://www.hardkernel.com/